You are here

 Posthumous Diagnosis of Psychiatric Conditions

-A decision concerning a diagnosis of a psychiatric condition in relation to a deceased veteran must be made by one or more members of the Posthumous Psychiatric Diagnosis Panel, which consists of independent qualified psychiatrists.
+A decision concerning a diagnosis of a psychiatric condition in relation to a deceased veteran should usually be made by one or more members of the Posthumous Psychiatric Diagnosis Panel, which consists of independent qualified psychiatrists.

 This guideline sets out the evidence that must as a minimum exist for a diagnosis of a psychiatric condition to be produced as well as the evidence to be considered in producing the diagnosis.